Looking Back: Business Planning for Transferable Value

 While there are many other items to consider in building transferable value, the two outlined above are critical.
 Developing a contingency plan and strategic plan will help you better manage the next crisis.
 More importantly, it will help you build transferable value and develop a business that not only survives but thrives after you’re out of the business, allowing you to achieve your personal and retirement goals.
 In the context of Kenny Rogers’ song, this is what you might call not only treating the business, but also treating yourself—right.

-For more information on this topic, register for our October 28 webinar, "Building a Confident Future in the Midst of Uncertain Times," reach out to your BKD Trusted Advisor™, or submit the Contact Us form below.
+For more information on this topic, reach out to your BKD Trusted Advisor™, or submit the Contact Us form below.